Ridge Forrester: Reception

 In his column of the newspaper Gettysburg Times on January 10, 1990, John N. Goudas discussed Ridge: "You have to hand it to Ridge Forrester.
 That handsome devil on The Bold and the Beautiful.
 In love with two women, Caroline and Brooke, he played a stalling game for 3 years, and got away with it.
 In December (1989) the writers finally cleared up Ridge's conscience and finally made a decision in favor of Caroline, the unhappy wife of his brother Thorne," not knowing that after years of turmoil Brooke would emerge as his true love (even after another woman, Taylor Hayes, had a life with Ridge).
 Ronn Moss said on his character (in the very early stages) "Ridge has developed since the show began.
 He is less devious, and more respectful than others.
 Besides, he had a problem that was uncommon; he was in love with two ladies."
 Connie Passalacqua from The Rock Hill Herald said at the show's inception: "Even the most hardened feminist would swoon at the sight of Ronn Moss, Ridge Forrester [...]
 Ridge has been shown at various angles, sunning his ripply muscled bod by the Forrester swimming pool".
 Passalacqua also commented on the character's looks and touching on the beauty and good looks of the show's cast, embodying the title Bold and Beautiful at its very best.

+In 2022, Charlie Mason from Soaps She Knows placed Ridge at #7 on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, commenting that "Whether he was being played by Ronn Moss or Thorsten Kaye, the dressmaker, to borrow a diss from the character at No. 6 [Bill], has always been in vogue as far as we — and the ladies of L.A. — have been concerned."